primitivefinance/DFMM/src/ConstantSum/README.md

 # Constant Sum Market Maker
-This will be all the background needed to understand the `GeometricMean` DFMM.
+This will be all the background needed to understand the `ConstantSum` DFMM.

 ## Conceptual Overview
 The `ConstantSum` DFMM gives the LP a portfolio that will allow exchange of a pair of tokens at a single price.